The Lee Thompson Ska Orchestra: Debut album: The Benevolence of Sister Mary Ignatius

 In 2012, the band entered the studio to record their debut album.
-The record was made in Brighton at Iron Works studios, home of producer Mike Pelanconi, aka Prince Fatty, and a limited edition E.P., entitled You Lucky People, was released.
+The record was made in Brighton at Iron Works studios, home of producer Mike Pelanconi, a.k.a.
+Prince Fatty, and a limited edition E.P., entitled You Lucky People, was released.
 It included three songs from the upcoming album and a live version of Jimmy Cliff's "Many Rivers to Cross" with backing singer Darren Fordham taking the lead vocal.

 In May 2013, the first single from the new album was officially released to coincide with a small-scale nationwide tour.
 "Fu Man Chu", a cover of Desmond Dekker's mighty, mystic 1968 track, featured guest vocals from Bitty McLean, who also joined the band in the promo video, which was directed by music supremo, and one-time Madness manager, Dave Robinson and to perform the song on Later... with Jools Holland on 24 May.
 The debut album The Benevolence Of Sister Mary Ignatius, was released on CD and vinyl in June, featuring 12 tracks, hand picked by Thompson, from the group's, then, 17 song tour set.
 Following a positive reception to the LP and "Fu Man Chu" being given plenty of radio airtime, the orchestra toured the UK again in the Autumn of 2013, and once again featured at the House Of Fun weekender in Minehead.
 The band released their second single "Bangarang" which features vocals from Dawn Penn and accordion from Sharon Shannon on 26 May 2014, and Penn joined Thompson and backing singer Fordham on Jools Holland's Annual Hootenanny 2013 to perform the track.

 On 29 June 2014 the Ska Orchestra performed on the West Holts Stage at the 2014 Glastonbury Festival.